Bachelor of Engineering with Honours

 You started your studies early with the Jump Start summer programme, how was that?

 I was one NCEA credit short in physics so I enrolled in the Jump Start programme and took the General Physics and Mathematics for Engineers paper in four weeks over summer.
 Completing that paper meant I could start and continue the year in Tauranga without having to do a make-up course alongside my first-year papers.
-Because the paper was available at the Hamilton campus, I stayed in the Halls of Residence at a reduced rate so was set up with accommodation plus meals.

 Jump Start was a good refresher for everything I’d forgotten from school.
 I’d highly recommend the programme to students who need extra credit or just want to get a head start on their studies.
 It gave me a confidence boost and an idea of what to expect from uni.